1931–32 FBC Juventus season

 During the 1931–32 season Foot-Ball Club Juventus competed in Serie A and Mitropa Cup.

 Summary

-The club transferred new players in to the roster such as Enzo Rosa and Brazilian Pietro Sernagiotto (who had an agreement with Genova).
+The club transferred new players in to the roster such as Enzo Rosa and Brazilian Pietro Sernagiotto (who had an agreement with Genoa).
 Juventus clinched its second title in a row with 54 points one more from the previous campaign surpassing runner-up Bologna thanks to a powerful offense scoring 89 goals (65 in away) and conceded only 38.

 Also Raimundo Orsi with 20 goals (included 5 penalties) became 5th best topscorer of the league.